Skip to Content

 โ””โ”€โ”€โ”€> Send Click event directly to Google Ads (googleadservices.com)

-In this client-side architecture, the browser must load and execute multiple heavy JavaScript libraries on the main thread, increasing load latency.
-If an ad blocker intercepts the connection to google-analytics.com, that data is permanently lost.
+In this model, the browser runs multiple script payloads.
+If an ad blocker intercepts the connection to Google or Meta, that data is permanently lost.

 Server-Side Data Flow